roadwarriorslive/Pipulate/README.md

 <img src="http://mikelevinseo.com/images/pipulate-interface.png" alt="FOSS SEO Software"/>
 ========

-Pipulate expands your mind and the way spreadsheets work by using functions written and executed in Python entirely outside of the spreadsheet, cleanly passing the values back and forth, replacing question marks for output.
+Pipulate expands your mind... and the way spreadsheets work by using functions written and executed in Python entirely outside of the spreadsheet, cleanly passing the values back and forth, replacing question marks for output.
 This approach facilitates quick data-investigations from the comfortable and